MudassirAli94/Employment_Salary/README.md

 - minimum wages per state
 - DMA

-producing a dimensional modeling, breaking down these sources into a data warehouse via Google Cloud Platform (GCP) and performing an analysis breaking down the top coefficents for predicting a 95% confidence interval on the salary range.
+creating dimensional modeling, breaking down these sources into a data warehouse via Google Cloud Platform (GCP) and producing a predictive model that performs an analysis on breaking down the top coefficents for predicting a 95% confidence interval on the salary range.

 ## Information Architecture: